-An art history survey class (3 semester units) in Humanities is a required general education requirement for the school's specialized accrediting agency, CIDA.
-College algebra is a required general education requirement for the school's accrediting agency, ACCSC.
+An art history survey class (3-semester units) in Humanities is a required general education requirement for the school's specialized accrediting agency, CIDA.
+Quantitative Principles is a general education requirement for the school's accrediting agency, ACCSC.

-Before any General Education classes are accepted as transfer credit, prospective students or students should have the Executive Director or one of the Co-Directors of Education review their official transcripts to determine which units will be accepted
+Before any General Education classes are accepted as transfer credit, prospective students or students must arrange a review of their official transcripts to determine which units will be accepted.
+Students can contact the front office to schedule an appointment.